aftershavetf2/TF2Monitor/ARCHITECTURE.md

 - **TF2BD**: Listens to Lobby data and enriches it with the usual TF2BD markings such as Cheater, Toxic etc. Stores those markings in a `playerlist.json` file in the project root.

+- **Reputation**: Listens to Lobby data and enriches it with reputation information from SourceBans.
+Fetches ban information for players and determines if they have a bad reputation.

 - **UI**: Listens to new Lobby data and presents it.
 Sends user commands such as votekick, player markings to other parts of the application.
+Built with `egui` and `eframe`.

+- **AppSettings**: Manages application configuration and persistence.
+Stores settings in `settings.json` including window position/size, RCON settings, Steam API key, and various UI preferences.
+Window position and size are automatically saved and restored between sessions.

 ## General data flow when playing